mikaeldiehl/Chatbot_IA/README.md

-Needed add a API KEY in groqcloud, use a new notebook file With this Python code in Google Colab and use this !pip commands in first lines of codding:
+Needed add a API KEY in groqcloud, use a new notebook file with this Python code in Google Colab and use this !pip commands in first lines of codding:

 !pip install langchain
 !pip install langchain.groq